laudspeaker/laudspeaker/README.md

 ### What makes Laudspeaker cool?

-Lauspeaker is the only multi-channel open-source customer messaging workflow software, which is focused on being event triggered, has been built with a visual journey feature from day one and is focused on scalability.
+Lauspeaker is the only multi-channel open-source customer messaging workflow software, which is focused on being event triggered, has been built with a no-code visual journey builder from day one and is focused on scalability.

 We support slack as a channel and have many more channels on our roadmap.